klaudia102/generatorREADME.md/README.md

 ## Questions

  This application has been created by  klaudia102 https://github.com/klaudia102.
- If you have any question please send me an email k.kierepka.a@gmail.com.
+ If you have any questions please send me an email at k.kierepka.a@gmail.com.